 Well, some of my tips might look like old wives tales since they are based on Ayurveda, but I do trust them in growing healthy and happy babies.
 However I suggest consulting your elders or pediatrician before you follow any new foods or tip that have been mentioned here.

 For the past several years, I have been consistently sharing & updating baby recipes especially for a good weight gain.
 You can find all the latest recipes or ideas on the baby toddler recipes section.

 Readers who have been asking for suggestions on foods to gain weight, please check this detailed post on best foods for weight gain in babies & toddlers.

-This Indian baby food chart is a generalized chart suitable for most babies, however i suggest you to use your judgement whether to include or not, certain ingredients in your babies diet based on your babies allergies, intolerance, appetite, likes and dislikes.
+This Indian baby food chart is a generalized one suitable for most babies.
+However i suggest you to use your judgement whether to include or not, certain ingredients in your babies diet based on your babies allergies, intolerance, appetite, likes and dislikes.

 This Indian baby food chart was developed by me based on what i fed my 2 kids, whose birth weight was 3.3 kgs and 3.4 kgs.
-The ideas were basically drawn from the health and baby weaning booklets that were given to us during our visits to the singapore clinics & hospitals and few from clinics in Bangalore.
+The ideas were basically drawn from the health and baby weaning booklets that were given to us during our visits to the singapore clinics, hospitals and few from clinics in Bangalore.

-This post will be updated, to include tips and other information. you can leave a comment here if you want to know anything specific which will be answered.
+This post will be updated, to include tips and other information.
+You can leave a comment here if you want to know anything specific which will be answered.
 Please feel free to share or discuss your experiences, views, problems that you encounter while weaning your babies in the comment section.
 It could be helpful to other readers, it’s through sharing we can learn.

 When to introduce food to baby – 6 months to 1 year